GoldenDrakeStudios/golden-drake-linux/README.md

 Feel free to send suggestions, questions, feature requests, etc., to the project maintainer, David C. Drake: drake[at]goldendrakestudios[dot]com

 To contribute financially and receive certain benefits, including increased influence over the development of GDL as well as our indie game projects, please support us through [Patreon](https://patreon.com/theDrake/).
+Donations via [Ko-fi](https://ko-fi.com/theDrake) are also greatly appreciated.

 If you wish to modify or supplement the project's code, feel free to submit a pull request.
 Please adhere to the following guidelines: